jaredtritz/jsonsails-readthedocs/source/concepts/permissions.rst

 permitted, the item is not loaded.

 When you want to use someone else's resource as part of your module the first step is to request it by simply including it.

+One of three things will happen then depending on

 This will generate a request to the owner who can either permit use or ignore the request.
 Requests are passive, meaning that the owner can review requests at their leisure, but there is no notification.
 Therefore, if you want to use someone's resource it's best